Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Leichhardt has 54 active public transport stops operating currently.
-These comprise a mix of light rail and bus services.
-There are 31 individual routes serving these stops, collectively providing 6,696 weekly passenger trips.
+Leichhardt has 54 active public transport stops, operating a mix of light rail and bus services.
+These stops are served by 31 individual routes, providing a total of 6,696 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 162 meters to the nearest stop.

-Transport accessibility is rated excellent, with residents located an average of 162 meters from the nearest stop.
-Service frequency averages 956 trips per day across all routes, equating to approximately 124 weekly trips per individual stop.
+Service frequency averages 956 trips per day across all routes, resulting in approximately 124 weekly trips per stop.

 Frequently Asked Questions - Transport